Ching-Ju-Henry/TFFRCNN/README.md

 # TF-Faster RCNN
 This is project.
 I forked from https://github.com/CharlesShang/TFFRCNN.
 </br> And I change a little on PVANet to implement it successfully.
-</br> Because I need some information from FC7 and BBox, I also rewrite some code.
+</br> Because I need feature from output of FC6 and location information from bounding box, I also rewrite demo code.

 ### Requirements: software
 1. Requirements for Tensorflow (see: [Tensorflow](https://www.tensorflow.org/))